Summer Teachers School

 Old Capitol Museum, Jackson

-“Mississippi Moving Forward” is the theme of the annual Social Studies Teachers Workshop.
-Scholars and professionals will discuss topics including civil rights, industry, and agriculture and how to present the material in the classroom.
-A half CEU credit is available through Mississippi College.
-Registration cost is $40 and deadline is October 28.
-Download the schedule and registration form here.
-For more information or to register, email email@example.com.
+“Mississippi Moving Forward” was the theme of the annual Social Studies Teachers Workshop.
+Scholars and professionals discussed topics including civil rights, industry, and agriculture and how to present the material in the classroom.
+A half CEU credit was available through Mississippi College.
+For more information email email@example.com.

 31st Annual Social Studies Teachers Workshop: Hardship, Conflict, and Change: 1930-1954